Sunday, May 3, 2026

 The kill-switch

 The kill-switch watches four metrics in a rolling 5-minute window and trips automatically if any breach a threshold.
-Tripping the switch instantly routes 100 percent of traffic back to the old model, with no deploy required.
+Tripping the switch routes all traffic back to the old model, with no deploy required.

 class KillSwitch: